usdot-its-jpo-data-portal/sandbox/README.md

 The directory structure within the buckets will take the following form:

-	{Source_Name}/{Data_Type}/{Date_Time}/{Location}/{File_Name}
+	{Source_Name}/{Data_Type}/{Year}/{Month}/{Day}/{Hour}

-So for example, accessing Wyoming CV Pilots BSM data for a specific time and location will look like:
+So for example, accessing Wyoming CV Pilots BSM data for a specific time will look like:

-	wydot/BSM/20170815T234600645Z/41.3N_-105.6E/wydot-filtered-bsm-1501782546127.json
+	wydot/BSM/2017/08/15/23/wydot-filtered-bsm-1501782546127.json

 Where in this example the actual BSM file is titled 'wydot-filtered-bsm-1501782546127.json'.
+Data prior to January 18, 2018 is one message per file, from that date onwards files will contain multiple messages.

 ### Downloading from S3